Skip to main content

 Why DSCR Matters

 Imagine setting sail on turbulent financial seas.
-Your DSCR is the lighthouse guiding you towards safe harbor—a beacon of your business’s resilience.
-A robust DSCR not only positions your business as a low-risk borrower but also unlocks more favorable loan terms, lower interest rates, and greater financial flexibility.
-It’s about demonstrating to lenders that your business isn’t just staying afloat but sailing smoothly towards its growth destinations.
+Your DSCR is the lighthouse guiding you towards a safe harbor—a beacon of your business’s resilience.
+A good DSCR positions your business as a low-risk borrower and unlocks more favorable loan terms, lower interest rates, and greater financial flexibility.
+It’s about demonstrating to lenders that your business isn’t just staying afloat but sailing smoothly toward its growth destinations.

 Steering Towards a Strong DSCR

-1. Boost Operating Income: Diversify revenue streams and focus on high-margin products or services.
-Every additional dollar of operating income strengthens your DSCR.
+1. Boost Operating Income: Companies able to invest in growth opportunities, such as expanding operations or launching new products, can boost operating income and profitability.
+Diversify revenue streams and focus on high-margin products or services.
+Every additional dollar of operating income strengthens your DSCR and increases your financial flexibility.

-2. Manage Debt Wisely: Refinance existing debt to extend term lengths or reduce interest rates.
-Consider consolidating multiple debts into a single loan with better terms.
+2. Manage Debt Wisely: Refinancing debt can achieve financial flexibility and optimize DSCR by reducing monthly payments and interest rates.
+Consider extending term dates to reduce monthly carrying costs, or consolidating multiple debts into a single loan with better terms.

-5. Communicate with Lenders: If you anticipate a temporary dip in your DSCR, communicate with your lender in advance.
-Demonstrating awareness and a plan to address the issue can maintain lender confidence.
+5. Communicate with Lenders: No matter your company’s circumstance, unexpected events, a turn in market trends, or operational disruption can alter your growth projections and compromise your financial flexibility.
+If you anticipate a temporary dip in your DSCR, communicate with your lender in advance.
+Demonstrating awareness and a plan to address the issue can preserve lender confidence, allowing you to maintain funding during periods of diminished returns.

 A Real-World Application

 Consider “Bella’s Boutique,” a retail business seeking to expand its online presence.
-By analyzing its financials, Bella’s identified opportunities to increase its operating income through e-commerce while also renegotiating terms with suppliers to reduce costs.
+By analyzing its financials, Bella’s Boutique identified opportunities to increase its operating income through e-commerce while renegotiating terms with suppliers to reduce costs and increase its financial flexibility.

 How to Calculate Debt Service Coverage Ratio (DSCR)